Posted on August 28, 2015

 - Allow local governments to regulate firearms; or

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2010, Alaska had the highest number of gun deaths per capita among the states.
+In 2013, Alaska had the highest number of gun deaths per capita among the states.
 In addition, based on data published by Mayors Against Illegal Guns, Alaska ranked fourth among the states in terms of the number of crime guns exported to other states per capita in that year.
-Alaska exports crime guns at over twice the national average.
+Despite its remote location from the lower 48 states, Alaska exports crime guns at over twice the national average.